Our next Messy Church is on:

 - We’ll keep you up to date with the events and other important details here and on our Facebook page.

-The next Messy Church is on 26th August and we look forward to seeing you then.
+The next Messy Church is on 29th September.
 No invitation needed, but if you’re a child you’ll need an adult, and if you’re an adult you’ll need a child!